shivanshdave/2020-432/calendar.md

 # We live in interesting times.
-So what's the new plan for 432?
+What's the new plan for 432?

 First, please don't panic or worry.
 We will get through this situation.